Generalized symmetry relations for connection matrices in the phase-integral method: Example: the Weber equation

 where $\w(\delta)=-\rmi\pi\delta^2/2$ is a phase integral calculated above the cut from $z=\delta$ to $z=-\delta$.
 Now we have to identify incident, reflected and transmitted waves.
 Since $y_+ \propto e^{\rmi z^2/2}$ hence it is an outgoing wave for $z \rightarrow +\infty$ as well as for $z \rightarrow -\infty$ and

-To find $s_{3/2}$, let`s try a traditional method described, for example, in \cite{frpaper, rwbook}.
-We can obtain desired equations for the Stokes constants using a single-valuedness of the general solution and analytically continue it around the origin far away from the interaction area along the oriented curve $\gamma$ (\fref{fig:wsd}(c)):
+To find $s_{3/2}$, let's try a traditional method described, for example, in \cite{frpaper, rwbook}.
+We can obtain the desired equations for the Stokes constants using a single-valuedness of the general solution and analytically continuing it around the origin far away from the interaction area along the oriented curve $\gamma$ (\fref{fig:wsd}(c)):

 from which follows

 The $\C$ operator is squared here because the squared phase integrand $R(z,\lmbd)$ is asymptotic to $z^2$ as $z$ goes to complex infinity.